PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-20-cosgrove-and-harshman.md

 <div align="center">
 <figure><img width="500" src="https://pandasthumb.org/uploads/2023/Six_Grandfathers.jpg" /><br/>
-<figcaption>The cliff known to the Lakota people as Six Grandfathers, now known<br/>
+<figcaption>The cliff known to the Lakota people as Six Grandfathers, now known as<br/>
-as Mount Rushmore.
+Mount Rushmore.
 From Wikimedia, public domain.
-(We've been using thisr<br/>
+(We've been using this<br/>
-for all posts concerning reviews of the 2nd edition of <em>The Design Inference</em></figcaption>
+for all posts concerning reviews of the 2nd edition of <em>The Design Inference</em>.<br/>
+That book has a more recent photo of Mount Rushmore on its cover.</figcaption>
 </figure>
 </div>